 Who is Bluehost Best For?

-WordPress customers who are able to pay extra in order to get access to more features and a dedicated support team of WP experts.
+- WordPress customers who can pay extra to get access to more features and a dedicated support team of WP experts.

 Pros of Bluehost:

-Numerous databases are available, including MySQL, PostgreSQL, CGI-BIN, PHP 5, Phython, Perl 5, Ruby on Rails, and much more.
+- Numerous databases are available, including MySQL, PostgreSQL, CGI-BIN, PHP, Python, Perl, Ruby on Rails, and much more.

 Cons of Bluehost:

-The WordPress plans, while very nice in terms of features, are also very expensive compared to plans offered by many competitors. eHost for example has incredible starting at just $2.75 monthly.
+- The WordPress plans, while very nice regarding features, are also very expensive compared to plans offered by many competitors. eHost, for example, has an excellent plan starting at just $2.75 monthly.
 That’s less than half of the starting price for the lowest tier WP plan offered by Bluehost.

-There are plenty of exciting features and extras included at every price point, and the diversity of plans offers a lot of flexibility for every budget.
-Whatever your needs, Bluehost delivers in terms of its packages.
+There are plenty of exciting features and extras included at every price point, and the diversity of plans provides a lot of flexibility for every budget.
+Whatever your needs, Bluehost delivers regarding its packages.

 Despite some negative feedback, the majority of customers are quite happy with Bluehost’s services.
 There is a reason that this company has such a strong reputation over 20 years of online business!

 In summation, Bluehost is literally one of the top few that I would recommend to anyone and everyone.
 If you’re looking for a web host with a rock-solid reputation, then look no further than Bluehost.
-With cheap and scalable plans you are able to customize your own solution, and in just a couple of moments, you’ll be up and running.
+With cheap and scalable plans you can customize your solution, and in just a couple of moments, you’ll be up and running.

 Bluehost is an absolute knockout of a web hosting provider – if you can grab the occasional sale (right now 50% Off), it’s an absolute no-brainer!